-- Make day-to-day decisions through this powerful, role-playing activity
+- Make day-to-day decisions through this powerful, role-playing activity.

-- Understand the life circumstances that impact your customers and employees
+- Understand the life circumstances that impact your customers and employees.

 Are you interested in hosting a simulation at your business, organization, or community group?
 Life Simulations include:

-- 2-hour free training
+- Free 2-hour training

 - Minimum of 40 participants and a maximum of 90 participants per session

-The Reality Fair concept is a unique opportunity for students to experience many of the financial challenges they will face as adults.
+The Reality Fair concept is a unique opportunity for high school students to experience many of the financial challenges they will face as adults.
 Gesa’s Financial Reality Fair is a hands-on activity in which students receive a career choice and starting salary with the aim of developing a balanced monthly budget.
 Students experience paying for items like housing, transportation, and meals.
 Throughout the fair, students are faced with temptations for additional spending and must learn to balance their wants and needs.
 This experiential learning is a perfect complement to state financial education curriculum.

 Request a Simulation